 Joining Weather Report

-True to its name, Weather Report’s and lineup never stopped changing, which meant that they found themselves with an empty chair to fill now and then.
+True to its name, Weather Report’s music and lineup never stopped changing, which meant that they found themselves with an empty chair to fill now and then.

 He came on board in time to contribute a song to the in-progress recording of Black Market, then settled in as a member just in time for their biggest success.